sequentialread/modular-spatial-index/README.md

 and [querying an area](https://git.sequentialread.com/forest/graffiti-app/src/commit/49d90e3af461f2f07c45a6fda758f5bce55aac19/main.go#L534).

 Note that the hilbert curve has some rough edges around the center of the curve plane at `[0,0]`, so you will hit worse-case performance (about 3x slower than best case) around there.
 In my app I [simply offset the universe a bit to avoid this](https://git.sequentialread.com/forest/graffiti-app/src/commit/49d90e3af461f2f07c45a6fda758f5bce55aac19/main.go#L95).

+If your database doesn't support arbitrary byte arrays as keys and values, you can simply convert the byte arrays to strings, as long as the sort order is preserved.

 ## Interface